raiden-network/spec/mobile_wallet.rst

 Native
 ^^^^^^

-- more efficient, compile to wasm
+- more efficient, can be compiled to wasm

 Languages
 ---------